Norris Castle: Mrs Joan Denyer Lacon, later Coventry (1961–2016)

-Norris Castle Estate (Group) Ltd (2016 - )
+Norris Castle Estate (Group) Ltd (2016 – )

 In February 2016, Norris Castle was bought for £4.7 million, with the intention that it be renovated and opened as a luxury hotel.
 The owning company is Norris Castle Estate (Group) Ltd. The selling agent set a guide price of £1 million, with the proviso that the estate would need millions spent to restore it.

-At the current time, the project is in its planning and consultation stages.
+After the refusal of planning permission for redevelopment by Isle of Wight Council, the estate was put up for sale in June 2025.

 History

 Etymology

 The name 'Norris' is derived from the name of an early landowner, named Richard Le Norey, who held the estate during the reign of King Edward I. But the story of Norris Castle really originates centuries later in 1795, when the Norris farmland was bought by Lord Henry Seymour.
 Shortly afterwards, he commissioned James Wyatt to build him a new residence there.
 Wyatt designed and built the house in the style of a castle between 1795 and 1805, using locally mined stone.
 In the 200 years since it was built, the building remains virtually unaltered.